Skip to content

 A. N

-The letter "N" must come before registration numbers for all non-military aircrafts in the United States.
-Other countries have different designated letters or letter combinations, like "D" in Germany and "SE" in Sweden.
+The letter "N" must come before registration numbers for all non-military aircraft in the United States.
+Other countries have different designated letters or letter combinations, such as "D" in Germany and "SE" in Sweden.

 A. Cleaning fluid